jorius/wolox-tt/README.md

 - [x] Use CSS Grid
 - [x] Implement component and data flow test with jest
 - [ ] Configure webpack
-- [ ] Make the web accessible ”
+- [x] Make the web "accessible”
 ### React
 - [x] Use i18n to handle language texts through the web app and add a button to switch between languages
 - [ ] Implement error boundary
-- [ ] Make deploy of the web app to a related production environment
+- [x] Make deploy of the web app to a related production environment